bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Current plan
 * Page passes page (previously lyric) indices to page container
-    * Carousel, Lyric, and Overview
+    * Carousel, Lyric, and -Overview-
         * Render page component on server side
             * Use pageSongIndex for all values
         * Render regular component on client side